Pioneer (video game): Setting

 Pioneer is set at the start of the 33rd century.
 The player may choose from one of three starting locations: Mars, New Hope or a space station around Barnard's Star.

 Gameplay

 The game has no set objective, and the player is free to explore the galaxy and accrue money by performing tasks like trading, piracy or combat missions, allowing them to achieve a higher rank, buy better ships and equipment and hire more crew.

 It has a realistic flight and orbital model based on Newtonian physics and a rudimentary atmospheric model with drag and heat build-up.

 Development

 Development was started in 2008 by Tom Morton, also known for his work on GLFrontier, as a remake and homage to Frontier: Elite 2.
 The game is written in C++ and uses OpenGL for graphical rendering.
 It uses Lua for scripting support.
-The development migrated in 2011 to a SourceForge.net repository, and some years later to GitHub (downloads are still distributed from Sourceforge).
+The development migrated in 2011 to a SourceForge.net repository, and some years later to GitHub.